dotnet/AspNetCore.Docs/aspnetcore/razor-pages/filter.md

 [!code-csharp[Main](filter/sample/PageFilter/Filters/SampleAsyncPageFilter.cs?name=snippet1)]

-In the preceding code, [ILogger](/dotnet/api/microsoft.extensions.logging.ilogger) is not required.
+In the preceding code, <xref:Microsoft.Extensions.Logging.ILogger> is not required.
 It's used in the sample to provide trace information for the application.

 The following code enables the `SampleAsyncPageFilter` in the `Startup` class: